DPDK/dpdk/doc/guides/cryptodevs/null.rst

     (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-Null Crytpo Poll Mode Driver
+Null Crypto Poll Mode Driver
 ============================

 The Null Crypto PMD (**librte_pmd_null_crypto**) provides a crypto poll mode